paws of wisdom reactivity starter bundle

 Dogs who constantly scan the environment, anticipate triggers, struggle to relax and enjoy the walk, end up slowly stacking up that stress, and it becomes incredibly hard for them to pause and think clearly.

-Add in frustration, like being held back on a lead when they want to move forward, or not being able to reach something they’re focused on, and the ability to regulate goes out the window.
+Add in frustration, like being held back on a leash when they want to move forward, or not being able to reach something they’re focused on, and the ability to regulate goes out the window.
 It’s not about disobedience.
-It’s about emotional overwhelm, without the chance for regulation.
+It’s about emotional overwhelm, without the chance for regulation

 stressed vs regulated brain or dogs infographic image